-As noted earlier in this order, deposition transcripts are to be filed promptly with the Clerk of Court upon preparation; any deposition that has not been filed with the Clerk of Court by close of business two work days before trial shall not be used by any party for any purpose at trial.
+Lead counsel for each party must appear in person.
+Any deposition that has not been filed with the Clerk of Court by the date of the final pretrial conference shall not be used by any party for any purpose at trial.

-8. Trial: March 17, 2014 at 9:00 a.m.
+12. Trial: August 11, 2014 at 9:00 a.m.

-Trial shall be to the court.
-The parties estimate that this case will take three days to try.
+Trial shall be to a jury of seven and shall be bifurcated.
+The court estimates that this case will take one or two weeks to try.
 Absent further order of this court, the issues to be tried shall be limited to those identified by the parties in their pretrial conference report to the court.
-The court shall try the issues of liability and damages without bifurcation.
-A copy of this court's procedural order for non-jury cases is attached.

 This case will be tried in an electronically equipped courtroom and the parties shall present their evidence using this equipment.
-Counsel shall ensure the compatibility of any of their personal equipment with the court's system prior to the final pretrial conference or shall forfeit their right to use any personal equipment that is not compatible with the court's system.
+Counsel must ensure the compatibility of any of their personal equipment with the court's system prior to the final pretrial conference.

-9. Reporting Obligation of Corporate Parties.
+13. Reporting Obligation of Corporate Parties